yaroAmaro219/Nasa/README.md

 All projects will be presented to the class.
 Your presentation should:

-* Be approximately 5 minutes in length
+* Be no longer than 5 minutes in length
 * Show off all features of the app
 * Explain the technical details
 * Explain the technical challenges